 All students' scripts must be submitted to NCFE for marking.
 All assessment material must be securely stored by the approved provider.
-On-screen assessments will be submitted through the online assessment platform.
+Onscreen assessments will be submitted through the online assessment platform.

-Please refer to the regulations for conduct of external assessments for further information on the assessment conditions.
+Please refer to the Regulations for Conduct of External Assessment for further information on the assessment conditions.
 Please refer to the NCFE website for an up-to-date copy of the regulations.